Low-Sugar Smash Cake (Egg Free)

 This recipe is only sweetened with bananas and applesauce.
 However, coming up with a sugar-free frosting is a bit more challenging.
 Instead of my conventional buttercream that consists of pure butter and sugar (delicious, but not even close to nutritious), I did a simple whipped cream.
 Typically when I make whipped cream, I use heavy cream, vanilla, and a touch of powdered sugar, but this time, I used pure maple syrup instead.
 If you want to go completely sugar-free, you could omit the syrup as well.
 It won’t taste very good (I tried it), but Baby probably won’t know the difference, especially if he/she has never had sugar before.

 How to Make Low-Sugar Smash Cake

 Making this Low-Sugar Smash Cake is very simple.
-Start by preheating to oven to 350 degrees and grease two 4-inch springform pans with coconut oil.
+Start by preheating to oven to 350 degrees and grease three 4-inch springform pans with coconut oil.
 Place a circle of parchment paper in the bottom of each pan.
 Next, make a flax egg by whisking three tablespoons of hot water with one tablespoon of ground flax seed.
 Set the mixture aside to set up.
 It will be somewhat gelatinous when it’s ready.
-Meanwhile, whisk the flour, baking soda, baking powder, and sea salt in a large bowl.
+Meanwhile, whisk the flour, baking soda, baking powder, cinnamon, and sea salt in a large bowl.
 It may be helpful to sift the ingredients in a mesh strainer to remove any clumps of flour.